fastlane/fastlane/docs/CodeSigning.md

 ### Easy Solution: Static Setting

-In your project file set the correct `Provisioning Profile` and use the the `gym` integration in `fastlane`.
+In your project file set the correct `Provisioning Profile` and use the `gym` integration in `fastlane`.

 **Disadvantages**: As soon as your provisioning profile changes, you'll have to update your project file.
 Therefore not a long-term solution.